DominoAI-Lab/.github/profile/README.md

-# DominalAI Lab @ Michigan State University
+# DominoAI Lab @ Michigan State University

 We are a research lab in the Department of Computer Science and Engineering at Michigan State University, led by [Dr. Zijun Cui](https://zijunjkl.github.io/).